 3) Spend Time Every Day Learning

-I’ll discuss some wealth building strategies that you can start on a shoestring budget, but you need to acknowledge that learning shouldn’t end with school.
+I’ll discuss some wealth building strategies that you can start on a shoestring budget in the next section, but you need to acknowledge that learning shouldn’t end with school.

 Learning should be something you do every day.

-A lunch with a friend who is further down the road than you, a good book, a seminar or online course (do extensive research and due diligence before purchasing these, there are a lot of charlatons out there), podcasts, or even a website with free resources.
+A lunch with a friend who is further down the road than you, a good book, a seminar or online course (do extensive research and due diligence before purchasing these, there are a lot of charlatans out there), podcasts, or even a website with free resources.

-There’s nothing you can’t learn if you have an internet connection, a will to learn, and a devise to connect to the web with.
+There’s nothing you can’t learn if you have an internet connection, a will to learn, and a devise to connect with.

 4) Develop a Strong Work Ethic

 You’ve got to be determined to work harder at building wealth than you’ve ever worked for a 9 to 5 job.

 I was originating loans on the side and making more money than I was in my full time job.

 I was making more money than I did in my full time job with only a few hours of work a month.

-I was literally on the floor putting tile down in our new office when the call came in.
+I was literally on the floor hand laying tile in our new office when the call came in.
 I felt like I just got punched in the stomach… hard.

 The next thing I knew I was in insurance sales which I loathed.